holdenmc/BookSmart/docs/README.md

 **How the QC Code works**
 Reads the csv from the QC hit and then decides based on how high the translation was rated whether or not to use the original translation  or a new one.

+**Book Compilation**

+We needed to make books form our qc algorithm output, which we did with a script named Book.py.
+It can be found at

 ## Aggregation Algorithm
 - Script (aggregation.py) looks at how workers rated the translations.